temporalio/documentation/docs/node/timers.md

 - There is an unrelated [`sleep` utility function](https://nodejs.temporal.io/api/classes/activity.context/#sleep) available in Activity Context that is not durable, but is cancellation aware.
 See [the Activities docs for details](/docs/node/activities).
 - Timers are unrelated to Cron Workflows, which are a Workflow option that you can set for recurring Workflows.
 See [the Workflows docs for details](/docs/node/workflows).
+- If you need to block for an _indefinite_ period of time instead of a set time, you may want the `condition` API instead.
+See [the Signals and Queries docs for details](/docs/node/signals-queries).

 :::